microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 `SomeState`, it must handle `UnitEvent` by exiting the state and transitioning to `AnotherState`.
 The first `OnEventDoAction` attribute indicates that the `PingEvent` event must be handled by invoking the action `SomeAction`, and that the machine will remain in `SomeState`.
-The second `OnEventDoAction` attribute shows how state-machine event-handling methods can be declared using `async Task` so that they can `await` awaitable C# methods.
+The second `OnEventDoAction` attribute shows how state machine event-handling methods can be declared using `async Task` so that they can `await` awaitable C# methods.

 You can associate each event with at most one handler in a particular state of a machine.
 If a Coyote